The 2025 Guide to Solar Home Batteries

 Energy efficiency can save you more than adding a battery

 Most Australian homes are very inefficient and use around 20kWh of electricity per day.
 Naturally, if you create a more efficient home that consumes less electricity, your costs will be lower.
-Simple things like adding extra insulation, LED lighting and solar-boosted hot water can make a huge difference.
+Simple things like adding extra insulation, LED lighting and heat-pump hot water systems can make a huge difference.
 The amount of energy your home consumes per day, measured in kilowatt-hours (kWh), will be listed on your electricity bill.
-The more information you have about your energy use, the better and will enable you to optimise or reduce your electricity costs.
+The more information you have about your energy use, the better and it will enable you to optimise or reduce your electricity costs.

 Efficient heat-pump hot water unit